Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Data Localization

-The Province of Quebec adopted a law in September 2021 that amends its data protection regime.
-Under the new law, the transfer of personal data outside of Quebec is limited to jurisdictions with data protection regimes deemed equivalent to Quebec’s.
-Implementation of the law will be phased in over the next three years.
+The Province of Québec adopted a law in September 2021 that amends its data protection regime.
+Under the new law, the transfer of personal data outside of Québec is limited to jurisdictions with data protection regimes deemed equivalent to Québec’s.
+Implementation of the law is being phased in through the end of 2024.
 The United States will monitor the implementation of this provincial law and any other proposed measures to ensure they do not place restrictions on the cross-border transfer of data in a manner inconsistent with the obligations set forth in the USMCA.

 Digital Services Taxation